Scott-Devine/CloudMELT/README.md

 # Building/exporting CloudMELT Docker container

+As noted earlier, CloudMELT relies on a Docker container that hosts the MELT software and its dependencies, in addition to the reference database(s) and transposon files.
+The code to create this Docker container and push it to the Amazon ECR (Elastic Container Registry) can be found in the [docker/][docker/] subdirectory of the CloudMELT repository.

 TODO - add option to specify MELT Docker URI to `create_pipeline.pl` TODO - add MELT Dockerfile for hg38-based analyses